kennethd/pms-docker/fado.md

 Alter the `threads` count to match the number of cores you have.

-The other options are copied from, and summarized at, the second link in the resources section below.
+The other options are copied from, and summarized at, [this page](https://www.internalpointers.com/post/convert-vob-files-mkv-ffmpeg)

 ### naming TV Show files for the Plex scanner
-I don't know exactly what the requirements are to make Plex recognize the added files, but thanks to **ATotalBastard** on reddit, I finally got my `.mkv` to show up in my collection & have verified that the subtitles work by putting the `.mkv` in a directory of exactly the same name, and including the `s01e01` style episode numbering scheme (previously I just had "Chapter 1"):
+I don't know exactly what the requirements are to make Plex recognize the added files, but thanks to [ATotalBastard](https://www.reddit.com/r/PleX/comments/11omm19/comment/lg2ch8t/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) on reddit, I finally got my `.mkv` to show up in my collection & have verified that the subtitles work by putting the `.mkv` in a directory of exactly the same name, and including the `s01e01` style episode numbering scheme (previously I just had "Chapter 1"):